IsAvaible/arcanum/frontend/README.md

 When commiting via a JetBrains IDE, the IDE will display the errors in a dialog box.
 You can see the full run under `Git` > `Console`.

+#### Commit Message Convention

+Commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) specification.
+This helps in generating a changelog and versioning the project.

 #### Run Tests

 To run all tests (unit & e2e), use the following command: